- Business & Community Economic Development

 - Ten Certificate Program Workshops, 30 hours

 - Application Component, 6 hours (Fill out the form online.)

 - Equity and Diversity Dialogue Circle, 18 hours (Fill out the Dialogue Circle Admission Form online.)

-The Core Curriculum provides participants with the conceptual framework, opportunities for self reflection and group discussion, and skill-building experience necessary for being an effective advocate for equity and diversity—both at the University of Minnesota and in all aspects of their lives.
-In these workshops, participants design personal action plans to help them identify specific outcomes—and key next steps—toward which they can work.
+The OED Certificate Program provides participants with the conceptual framework, opportunities for self reflection and group discussion, and skill-building experience necessary for being an effective advocate for equity and diversity—both at the University of Minnesota and in all aspects of their lives.
+In these workshops, participants learn from University staff who work to improve campus climate for people of color, women, people with different religious identities, people with disabilities, and those who identify as lesbian, gay, bisexual, transgender, queer, intersex and/or asexual (LGBTQIA).
+In these workshops, participants design personal action plans to help them identify specific outcomes—and key next steps—toward which they can work to improve campus climate.

 If “Diversity is Everybody’s Everyday Work,” then where do I fit in?
 How can I be part of this work if I never thought these issues were “my issues”?
 This workshop introduces participants to the concept of being an ally.
 Participants explore how it’s possible, and why it’s necessary, to work toward access, inclusion, and support for marginalized and underrepresented students, faculty, staff, and community members, and for greater equity in all parts of our institution—even from our positions of privilege.